 Sometimes, you have weeks to prepare and simple abstention may be enough, but other times you may not have enough time.
 You may be caught off guard which may cause you to test positive on a drug test and put stress on your job.
 These situations are especially unfavorable for individuals who use weed for medical reasons as it’s harder for them to abstain from their medicine.

-Whatever the case, you must be in need of some tips on how to pass through a drug screening, which is what we’ll cover in this article so you’ll have more aces up your sleeve.
+Whatever the case, you might be looking for some tips on how to pass through a drug screening, which is what we’ll cover in this post.
+Please note, however, that we are not condoning cheating on drug tests or trying to beat the system.
+This article is purely for informational purposes only.

 Drug Tests Are Designed to Detect THC Metabolites